shawn-hillstrom/spartans-admin/README.md

 ## About

 Spartan's Admin is an administrative system built for use in Roblox's game development environment.
-The system allows priviledged users to administrate their games using a variety of chat commands.
+The system allows priviledged users to administrate their games using a variety of commands.
 These commands are detailed in **Spartans_Admin_[Beta].lua** under the **[Variables & other necessities]** section.

 **NOTE:** This code is out of date with the newest version of Roblox's development environment and may not perform as intended.